Okmeque1/software/PythonSoft/errors.md

 1002 ModuleNotFoundError : Module is not installed.
 Follow the wiki guide on how to install using pip.

-2124 Placeholder : For later use.
+2124 NotImplementedError : A feature is not implemented.
+Use alternative feature if possible